medplum/medplum/packages/docs/src/pages/solutions/custom-ehr.md

 The pages are customizable, and can be a great place to communicate the most important tasks to practitioners.
 On the home page dashboards, worklists, task lists and upcoming appointments are popular.

-## Questionnaires

-Make and manage questionnaires for clinicians and patients.
-Link them to powerful automations.
-[Learn more](../products/questionnaires).

 ## Notes and Charting

 Physician notes are represented in FHIR by the [Encounter](/docs/api/fhir/resources/encounter) object.
 Common implementations involve using custom [questionnaires](../products/questionnaires) to populate the Encounter object via [bot](/docs/bots/bot-for-questionnaire-response), or creating the object via the API.

-## Schedules

-Create schedules and slots and allow patients to book them.
-Create schedules that are geographically linked, belong to a specific practitioner or service, or other complex requirements.
-[Learn more](../products/scheduling).
+Common use cases include advanced [task](/docs/careplans/tasks) tooling and [scheduling](../products/scheduling.md).

 ## Medications

-Manage patient medications and refills, and create a pharmacy service that fits the needs of your patient population through custom [integrations](../products/integration).
+Manage patient [medications](/docs/medications) and refills, and create a pharmacy service that fits the needs of your patient population through custom [integrations](../products/integration).

 ## API Access